 Army Sergeant Richard (Rick) Yarosh Army Sergeant Richard (Rick) Yarosh currently lives in Binghamton, New York.
 He was deployed to Iraq in December 2005 (then a PFC) as a driver of a Bradley Fighting Vehicle and then moved to the gunner position.
 On September 1, 2006, Sgt.
 Yarosh and his fellow soldiers were on patrol in the Abu Ghraib region of Iraq when their Bradley vehicle was hit by a roadside bomb.
 The explosion ruptured the vehicle's fuel cell and engulfed the entire crew and vehicle in flames.
 Sgt.
 Yarosh's face and body were on fire when he jumped from the top of the Bradley's turret.
 His jump broke his right leg, severing an artery, which resulted in an amputation (below the knee).
 He suffered burns over 60 percent of his body, lost partial digits and full use in both hands, lost both of his ears and part of his nose.

-Army Staff Sergeant Oskar Zepeda SSG Zepeda is currently living in Lake View Terrace, California.
+Army Staff Sergeant Oskar Zepeda SSG Zepeda is currently living in Perris, California with his wife and kids.
 On September 9, 2011, SSG Zepeda was wounded when he was conducting a night raid.
 The enemy that he was carrying in his arms pulled the pin on a grenade and blew up the entire right side of his body.
 Due to the explosion, Zepeda’s right arm was injured along with the shattering of his brachial artery.
 He also sustained damage to his right quad, hamstrings and also suffers from a foot drop.